 High blood sugar levels are more common in women who

-- are heavily overweight,
+- are very overweight,

 - have had gestational diabetes in the past, or

 Older women are also at greater risk of developing gestational diabetes.

 Gestational diabetes usually doesn’t have any consequences for the mother and child.
 Babies born to women who have gestational diabetes have a slightly heavier birth weight on average.
 But this is not a reason for concern.

 During the birth of larger babies, the phase after the head has come out often takes longer.
 If one of the child's shoulders gets stuck in the mother's pelvis (a situation known as “shoulder dystocia”), the child may not get enough oxygen.
 Midwives and doctors then react quickly, to be on the safe side.
 This can lead to minor injuries in the child and sometimes in the mother.
 Although these injuries usually heal well, being in that situation can be distressing for the mother.
 But emergency situations and more severe injuries are rare.

 Higher blood sugar levels also increase the risk of a rare problem during pregnancy known as pre-eclampsia.
 In pre-eclampsia, more protein than normal is flushed out of the body in the urine, blood pressure increases, and fluid builds up in the body.
 If left untreated, pre-eclampsia can harm both the mother and the child.